BlackLacost/food-delivery-portfolio-backend/README.md

 The Backend of Uber Eats Clone

-## Restaurant Model
+## Roles

-- name
-- category
-- address
-- coverImage
+- if roles are undefined.
+It's publicRoute.
+- if roles are ['Any].
+It's privateRoute for any user.
+- if roles are ['Client'].
+It's privateRoute for user with role 'Client'